LTUC/amman-dotnet-401d2/curriculum/class-28/facilitator/README.md

 Today, we'll be adding Login and Authentication to the system, using cookies to maintain our login status between sessions, using Identity

 **Where we're headed**:

+Next class will have the students connecting to Azure Blog Storage to upload images of their products in the store.
+This will be the first time dealing with a true 3rd party API

-Next class will have the students wiring up all of the CRUD operations for the admin dashboard, behind the authentication wall.
+Additionally, the students will be completing the wiring of all CRUD operations for the admin dashboard, behind the authentication wall.

 ## Learning Objectives